Latest News

 Sources say that Druzhba Pipeline carried Ukrainian and Russian oil prior to the attack.

-Since?January 27, oil shipments from Russia to Hungary and Slovakia have been suspended.
-This follows what Kyiv claims was a Russian attack on pumping stations in western Ukraine.
-This sparked a dispute with the European Union, and led to a rift between Hungary and the EU.
+Since January 27, oil shipments from Russia to Hungary and Slovakia via the pipeline they operate have been suspended.
+Kyiv claims that Russia attacked pumping stations in western Ukraine.
+This sparked a dispute within the European Union and Hungary's efforts to block any new sanctions against Russia.

-It was not previously known that the Druzhba Pipeline is used to export Ukrainian Oil to EU member Hungary and Slovakia.
+It was not previously known that the Druzhba Pipeline is used to export Ukrainian Oil to EU member countries Hungary and Slovakia.
 Ukraine is denied the export revenue and funds it needs to control its budget deficit.
 If the suspension is maintained, it could force Kyiv's oil production to cease.

 The Ukrainian energy ministry didn't immediately respond to an inquiry for comment.
 Ukraine has been encrypting all information about oil exports and processing since the Russian invasion of four years ago.